 She loves to travel, photography, hanging out with her friends and spending time with her dog on her friend’s farm.
 She is working on her bucket list, which includes taking art classes, visiting the Van Gogh Museum and to visit all 50 states.

 After moving into our new building in Lebanon, TN, we knew we needed to enlarge our administration team.
-We were fortunate to find Peggy who lived close by and was looking for another position that would allow her to spend more time with her family.
+We were fortunate to find Peggy who lived close by and was looking for another position that would allow her to spend more time with her son.

 During her off time, Peggy takes delight in spending outdoor activities with her family by camping, boating, kayaking, hunting and fishing.